CharlesWGillespie/cms-emplyee-tracker/README.md

 ## Questions
-For questions the project, I can be contacted through GitHub or via email.
+For questions about this project, I can be contacted through GitHub or via email.

 GitHub - https://github.com/CharlesWGillespie